-Continuing the analysis of the example shown in figure \ref{fig:example_1}, consider in figure \ref{fig:errors_alpha_r_alpha_opt} the normalized distance $\Delta \tilde{G}(\omega_n)$ between the input Green function $G_{in}$ and output $G_{out}$, as well as the auto-correlation $\Delta \tilde{G}^2(\Delta n)$.
+Continuing the analysis of the example shown in Fig. \ref{fig:example_1}, consider in Fig. \ref{fig:errors_alpha_r_alpha_opt} the normalized distance $\Delta \tilde{G}(\omega_n)$ between the input Green function $G_{in}$ and output $G_{out}$, as well as the auto-correlation $\Delta \tilde{G}^2(\Delta n)$.
 Those functions are plotted for three different values of $\alpha$, namely two values above $\alpha^*$ as well as the optimal value $\alpha^*$.
 In (a), far above $\alpha^*$, $\Delta \tilde{G}(\omega_n)$ is a smooth function since the difference between $G_{out}$ and $G_{in}$ is much larger than the noise amplitude in $G_{in}$.
 The corresponding auto-correlation in (b) is also smooth and broad since the correlations between different frequencies of $\Delta \tilde{G}$ are large.
 Slightly above $\alpha^*$, in (c), $\Delta \tilde{G}$ becomes noisy as $G_{in}-G_{out}$ becomes comparable to the noise in $G_{in}$.
 The auto-correlation is still broad, since $\Delta \tilde{G}$ still has well defined structures, but it is becoming slightly noisy.
-At $\alpha^*$, $\Delta \tilde{G}$, in (e), is essentially noise, as it should be as discussed in subsection \ref{sec:alpha}.
-This is confirmed by the noisy Kronecker delta shape of $\Delta \tilde{G}^2$, in (f).
-In addition, $\Delta \tilde{G}^2(0)$ is close to 1, as expected since it is equal to $\chi^2/N$, where $N$ is the number of terms in $\chi^2$, and the standard deviation is known exactly in that example (see the discussion on the \textit{Historic} approach in subsection \ref{sec:Bayes_ME}).
+At $\alpha^*$, $\Delta \tilde{G}$, in (e), is essentially noise, as expected from the discussion in section \ref{sec:alpha}.
+This is confirmed by the noisy Kronecker $\delta$ shape of $\Delta \tilde{G}^2$, in (f).
+In addition, $\Delta \tilde{G}^2(0)$ is close to 1, as expected since it is equal to $\chi^2/N$, where $N$ is the number of terms in $\chi^2$, and the standard deviation for the data is known exactly in that example (see the discussion on the \textit{historic} approach in section \ref{sec:Bayes_ME}).